wuyentung/PHM-algorithms/ReadMe.md

 |z score| detect outliers|

 ## x_bar_S
-$\overline X$ bar S control chart is an univirate method for single machine to detect anomalies.
+$\overline X$  and S control chart is an univirate method for single machine to detect anomalies.
 By watching the trends of the samples, we can identify manufacturing anomaly and measurement anomaly.
 |Submethod|Usage|
 |:---:|:---:|
 |sliding window| detect anomaly with trend factor|

-- $\overline X$ S control chart example:
+- $\overline X$  and S control chart example:
 <img src="https://github.com/wuyentung/PHM-algorithms/blob/master/images/x bar with S chart.png" height="500" />

 ## ewma